knockout/knockout/documentation/plugins-mapping.md

 	var viewModel = ko.mapping.fromJS(data);

 This automatically creates observable properties for each of the properties on `data`.
-Then, every time you receive new data from the server, you can update all the properties on `viewModel` in one step by using the `ko.mapping.updateFromJS` function:
+Then, every time you receive new data from the server, you can update all the properties on `viewModel` in one step by calling the `ko.mapping.fromJS` function again:

-	// Every time data is received from the server: ko.mapping.updateFromJS(viewModel, data);
+	// Every time data is received from the server: ko.mapping.fromJS(data, viewModel);

 ### How things are mapped